Last Updated on January 3, 2022

 Can I Eat Caviar, Fish Eggs or Fish Roe On Sushi?

-Fish eggs are frequently used as colorful decorations on many sushi types.
+Fish eggs are frequently used as colorful decorations on many kinds of sushi.
 The Japanese terms for these include Masago (smelt roe), Tobiko (flying fish roe) and Ikura (salmon roe), as well as the usual black caviar types.

 In short, these are only safe if both pasteurized AND held under refrigeration, even when unopened.
 Here’s my article on caviar, fish eggs and fish roe safety in pregnancy if you want to learn more.